PPID or Cushing’s Disease in Horses

 - Entice their appetite with different feeds and flavours

-One possible symptom is a lack of appetite, and if your horse is a fussy eater, offering him different types of high-fibre feeds may tempt him to eat.
+Horses with PPID can be fussy.
+Offering different types of high-fibre feeds may tempt them to eat.
 If your horse doesn’t eat much hay in the stable, try offering a bucket of chopped fibre feed alongside to see if you can encourage your horse to eat more fibre.
 Secondly, try feeds with different flavours or herbs to temp them.

 Which Dengie Feeds are suitable to feed a horse with PPID/Cushing’s Disease?